chintankachhi/portfolio-simulator/README.txt

 -----------------------------------------------------------------------------------

 Changes were made to create the MonteCarloSimulationUtil class that accepts parameters, and there were also changes for inflation adjustment.
-The UpdatedSimulationResult.PNG file shows the updated screenshot of the test simulation run after the changes.
+The UpdatedSimulationResult.PNG file shows the updated screenshot of a test simulation run after the changes.